Semester 1 – Fall

 Sonographic Pathology of the Abdomen & Superficial Structures

 This course builds upon the content of ABUS 111 (Ultrasound of the Abdomen I).
 This sonography-based course explores the abnormal ultrasound appearances of multiple human body systems, organs and vessels in gray scale and Doppler to include: abdominal organs/ systems (urinary system, liver, biliary system, spleen, adrenal glands, pancreas and gastrointestinal system), peri and retroperitoneum as well as superficial structures (breast, thyroid, parathyroid, salivary glands & superficial tissues), and the male reproductive system (scrotum, testis, epididymis, prostate & seminal vesicles).
 The students will critically assess sonographic image(s) using spatial and relational reasoning to recognize normal, variants versus abnormal ultrasound appearances.
 The students will learn to correlate clinical history and lab data to the specific sonographic findings in order to create a technical impression and formulate a differential diagnosis using medical and sonographic terminology.
 The students will also conduct a literature review on a given pathology in order to review professional literature and assess relevance to evidence-based practice.
-This is a didactic course that consists of 2 classes of 3 hours in duration weekly.
+This is a didactic course that consists of 2 classes of 3 hours each in duration weekly.
+This is an online interactive synchronous course.

 Obstetrics and Gynecology

-This didactic course covers the anatomy and physiology of the female reproductive system in both the gravid and non-gravid state, along with fetal development from implantation to birth.
+This didactic online course covers the anatomy and physiology of the female reproductive system in both the gravid and non-gravid state, along with fetal development from implantation to birth.
 All of this information is used in distinguishing between normal and abnormal ultrasound appearances.
 The student will learn to critically assess the image to create the technical impression and the differential diagnosis that is provided to the physicians.
 They will do this by integrating the patients’ history with lab data, and the ultrasound appearances.

 Ultrasound Scanning II